What Is a Panic Disorder with Agoraphobia?

-Benzodiazepines promote relaxation and reduce the physical symptoms of anxiety.
+Benzodiazepines are drugs that promote relaxation and reduce the physical symptoms of anxiety.
 They are often used in the emergency room to stop a panic attack.
 These drugs can become habit-forming if taken for a long time or at a high dose.

 - blurred vision

 - a sudden drop in blood pressure upon standing

 Take these medications exactly as prescribed.
 Do not change your dosage or stop taking any of these without first consulting your doctor.